-Camilla ‘deeply saddened’ to learn of Paul O’Grady’s death
+Queen ‘deeply saddened’ by death of fellow dog-lover Paul O’Grady

 The royal family’s official Twitter account paid tribute to O’Grady, posting an image of Camilla with the star.

-It read: “Deeply saddened to hear of the death of Paul O’Grady, who worked closely with Her Majesty in support of Battersea-, providing lots of laughter and many waggy-tailed memories.”
+It read: “Deeply saddened to hear of the death of Paul O’Grady, who worked closely with Her Majesty in support of Battersea, providing lots of laughter and many waggy-tailed memories.”

 As part of their tributes, ITV will be reshowing the episode of O’Grady’s hit show For the Love of Dogs, featuring the Queen Consort, at 5pm.